Johann Hari wrote a piece on ‘The biggest lie in UK Politics’

 Firstly, using the ONS statistics for Public sector debt, it is correct.

-UK public sector debt has been much higher in the past.
+The article was written in 2011 – which was UK public sector debt has been much higher in the past.

-2. Some Countries Do Have Higher National Debt without causing problems to bond markets.
+2. Some countries do Have Higher National Debt without causing problems to bond markets.
 Japan does have a seemingly very large national debt at over 220% of GDP.

-3. UK has a longer maturity date on Bonds.
+3. The UK has a longer maturity date on Bonds.
 What this means is that the average date until maturation is longer in the UK.
 This means there is less pressure to refinance UK debt.

 …So assuming a 100 basis point rise in yields along the curve, you get 32 per cent of outstanding UK gilts maturing by 2015.
 Fifty-nine per cent of outstanding US Treasuries will have done the same.
 (The importance of debt maturity at FT)